 Wainscotting is frequently used in formal spaces, but it also makes a great addition to restaurants, offices, and living rooms.
 Colorful wood planks laid in a vertical pattern helps to draw the eye and emphasizes the height of the walls.
 Wainscoting can be chair rail height or extend nearly to the ceiling, so you can customize the height to match the style and needs of the space.

 Many commercial spaces from hotels to restaurants need something that will make an impact on guests as soon as they arrive.
 Accent walls have been one of the go-to styles for getting that impact, but it can be tough to balance impact with a design that’s also subtle enough not to clash with your business’s brand.

 Colorful wood wall coverings make this easy.
 It’s got enough variation to be eye-catching, but it’s still warm and welcoming, becoming a backdrop for your logo or brand.

 Natural barn wood walls

 One of the best things about wooden wall paneling is the way that it can be used in so many different areas and applications.
 In this case, it makes the ideal frame for this kitchen and bar.

 The colors of the rustic wood paneling perfectly match the lighting for the decor.
 The colors are also dark enough to add some contrast to the lighter tables in the restaurant, which adds a lot of dimension to the design.

 Reclaimed antique oak

 Wood wall panels can be made up of wood taken from many sources.
-Reclaimed wood wall panels make this even easier, by allowing you to blend woods taken from different species as well as for various applications.
+Reclaimed wood planks make this even easier, by allowing you to blend woods taken from different species as well as for various applications.
 Reclaimed wood wall panels like this one add even more color to the design with unique things like patina, saw marks, and nail holes.
-This sets the panel apart from others, by giving it more interest and a place for the eye to rest.
+This sets each reclaimed wood wall panel apart from the other, by giving it more interest and a place for the eye to rest.

 7. Layered Paneling